Kong/docs.konghq.com/app/docs/0.12.x/loadbalancing.md

 `none`, `consumer`, `ip`, or `header`.
 When set to `none` the weighted-round-robin scheme will be used, and hashing will be disabled.

-There two options, a primary and a fallback in case the primary fails (eg. if the primary is set to `consumer`, but no consumer is authenticated)
+There are two options, a primary and a fallback in case the primary fails (e.g., if the primary is set to `consumer`, but no consumer is authenticated)

 The different hashing options:

-- `none`: Do not use hashing, but use weighted-round-robin instead (default)
+- `none`: Do not use hashing, but use weighted-round-robin instead (default).

 - `consumer`: Use the consumer id as the hash input.
 This option will fallback on the credential id if no consumer id is available (in case of external auth